Aaron-Mauro/hello-world/README.md

 Hi There!

 I lost my dog and cannot find him :(
-Now I am sad and will neversee him again:(
+Now I am sad and will never see him again :(

 -A sad story
 BY: Sadman